Page's latest update(s): here

 Ms. Richard joined an illustrious list of other British entertainers and sportsmen in 2000 to appear in a book by Kevin Horkin: Star Dogs: What the Celebrities Think About Their Pets.
 This book, the proceeds of which go to The Pet Role Trust and other animal charities, is rich with photos and articles about people and their pets.
 Wendy speaks on the possibility of getting her little Shirley onto EastEnders, about the responsibilities of dog owners in general, and addresses what attributes makes a particular breed a good type of family pet.

 In 2000, Wendy was on the judging panel for the Golden Bonio Awards, 2000 for the charity Newfound Friends.
-The links on that site to the event have pretty much evaporated by now, but Heat magazine did capture a pic of her appearance with Izzie, the award winner.
-Here's another image of her and the winner, from the Newfound Friends website.
+The links to the event are gone now, but Heat magazine did capture a pic of her appearance with Izzie, the award winner.

 Ms. Richard provides a lead-in endorsement for the Supporters Club of the BTCV (British Trust for Conservation Volunteers).
 Her full quote is on the Celebrity page.

-A work which enjoys a prominent mention on Wendy's own website is the Round the World Yacht Race for the Gift of Life Commemorative Trust.
+A work which enjoys a prominent mention on Wendy's own website is the Round the World Yacht Race for the Gift of Life Commemorative Trust (archive link).

 It was brought to my attention by an EastEnders viewer recently that Wendy's character of Pauline Fowler (as well as possibly other characters seen around Albert Square) have been sporting small, modest golden heart lapel pins.
 These are almost certainly connected with the Gold Heart Appeal that is a central part of the real-life Variety Fund's children's' charity.
 Wendy is honored at, and quoted on, the Variety Club's Hall of Fame web page.
-(Scroll about halfway down the page...)
+(Archived link - Scroll about halfway down the page...)

 On 15 November 2000, the BBC online carried an article (about two-thirds of the way down the page) describing Wendy's donation to a charity to help with the costs for some surgery needed by a child.

-Around September 2000, Wendy pitched in to help out in the intriguingly-named "Scribble a Squirrel" competition (link is actually to a Sean Bean fan site; he submitted an entry too. . .) in benefit of a group of British wildlife charity trusts to help save the endangered Red Squirrel.
-Wendy's cute sketch (8k) was auctioned on the QXL online auction site.
+Around September 2000, Wendy pitched in to help out in the intriguingly-named "Scribble a Squirrel" competition (this link, now archived, is actually to a Sean Bean fan site; he submitted an entry too. . .) in benefit of a group of British wildlife charity trusts to help save the endangered Red Squirrel.
+Wendy's cute sketch (8k) was auctioned on the QXL online auction site (archived link).
 Her drawing is an ink-signed work done in pencil on light blue paper and, she says, took about fifteen minutes in one attempt to execute.

 On 16 July 2000, she participated in the Flora Light Women's